kcsurapaneni/docker/README.md

 - The container’s writable layer does not persist after the container is deleted, but is suitable for storing ephemeral data that is generated at runtime.

 - Use Docker volumes for write-intensive data, data that must persist beyond the container’s lifespan, and data that must be shared between containers.

+### TMPFS

+- It uses host memory not disk, so it will be fast
+- Not persisted.
+Hence, once the container is deleted we lost the data
+- Can't be shared across containers
+- Generally used for storing sensitive or temp files